Fanny Basch-Mahler: Tour of Germany with Adolf Wallnorfer

-In October 1880 Fanny accompanied Adolf Wallnorfer for another two concerts; the first in St.Polten and the second at the Bosendorfersaal.
+In October 1880 Fanny accompanied Adolf Wallnorfer for another two concerts; the first in St. Pölten and the second at the Bosendorfersaal.
 This time the critics paid her more attention and complimented her as an "excellent pianist with a brilliant technique, beautiful and delicate touch".
 The partnership clearly worked and so in November they announced a European tour in which they would perform thirty concerts across Germany.

 The Hellmesberger Quartet

 In April 1884 she was invited to accompany the highly celebrated Hellmesberger Quartet, at the Musikverein.
 It was one of the musical highlights of the year and as such attracted the attention of the critics.
 Hugo Wolf observed"Frau Basch-Mahler played the piano in Schumann's Quintet in E Flat in such a way that she never got stuck or lost the beat.
 She made no mistakes and broke no strings.
-Everything went smoothly and vigourously, with military precision."Coming from the usually ascerbic Wolf this can be considered a positive review.
+Everything went smoothly and vigorously, with military precision."Coming from the usually acerbic Wolf this can be considered a positive review.